Ministry of International Trade and Industry: History

 These policies to promote domestic industry and to protect it from international competition were strongest in the 1950s and 1960s.
 As industry became stronger and as MITI lost some of its policy tools, such as control over allocation of foreign exchange, MITI's policies also changed.
 The success of Japanese exports and the tension it has caused in other countries led MITI to provide guidance on limiting exports of particular products to various countries.
 Starting in 1981, MITI presided over the establishment of voluntary restraints on automobile exports to the United States to allay criticism from American manufacturers and their unions.

-Similarly, MITI was forced to liberalize import policies, despite its traditional protectionist focus.
-During the 1980s, the ministry helped to craft a number of market-opening and import promoting measures, including the creation of an import promotion office within the ministry.
+Similarly, MITI was forced to liberalize import policies, despite its traditionally protectionist focus.
+During the 1980s, the ministry helped to craft a number of market-opening and import-promoting measures, including the creation of an import promotion office within the ministry.
 The close relationship between MITI and industry allowed the ministry to play such a role in fostering more open markets, but conflict remained between the need to open markets and the desire to continue promoting new and growing domestic industries.

 As late as the 1980s, prime ministers were expected to serve a tenure as MITI minister before taking over the government.
 MITI worked closely with Japanese business interests, and was largely responsible for keeping the domestic market closed to most foreign companies.

 MITI lost some influence when the switch was made to a floating exchange rate between the United States dollar and yen in 1971.
 Before that point, MITI had been able to keep the exchange rate artificially low, which benefited Japan's exporters.
 Later, intense lobbying from other countries, particularly the United States, pushed Japan to introduce more liberal trade laws that further lessened MITI's grip over the Japanese economy.
 By the mid-1980s, the ministry was helping foreign corporations set up operations in Japan.